Tommies Tipple at English Country Pub – at Madras

 Whether ale or lager was made in Bangalore, it seems a difference was detected from English beer, but not disliked for that.

 Note how the writer states “first public-house ever built on Indian soil”.
 Of course, literally that was not so.
 Equivalents had longed functioned in India, since the 1700s at least, as Hobbs’ book and other sources show.
 Many were named in the British manner, the Royal Oak in Bombay, for example, a seaman’s pub.**

 What was meant, surely, was the simulacrum: the copying of English details to make it look as of home.
 That is a suitably late development.
-British rule was waning, and what typified British India earlier didn’t seem British enough; a more patent symbol was needed.
+British rule was waning, and (in our interpretation) what typified British India earlier didn’t seem British enough; a more patent symbol was needed.

 There was an evident punning on “Wade Inn” which either escaped the journalist or more likely was felt unsuitable for broadsheet commentary in the 1940s.

 Avadi still houses a military establishment, Indian of course today – and lots of pubs, some named to suggest an English connection.
 But the Wade Inn seems long gone.
 At least, I couldn’t find a trace.***

 *I read parts of the book, not, mainly, an enjoyable experience.
 Henry (Harry) Hobbs – “Major”, I glean, came from his service with a Calcutta reserve force – wrote in a knowing, almost leering way.
 While one accustoms with distaste to occasional – not invariable – racial denigration in period accounts, often it manifests as a casual thing, not focused and repeated.
 It is different in this case, as while Hobbs took pride in being an old Calcuttan and recorded useful social history, the tone regarding Indians and some others, Jews especially, is continual, unpleasant, and at times ugly.

 It remains the case that we must take history as we find it, unpleasant as the task sometimes is.